Faculty and student newsmakers

-Music for wind ensemble by Daniel S. Godfrey, professor of music in the Setnor School of Music, was performed this past semester at the Midwest Band Clinic in Chicago by Nova Winds in Virginia and at Florida State University, Michigan State University, the University of Oregon, and the University of South Florida (USF).
-The USF Wind Symphony will perform Godfrey's Colors Aloft, a concert march for wind ensemble, in Carnegie Hall this month.
-In April, Godfrey's Four Dawns over Bard's Isle, a saxophone concerto with a chamber ensemble of 16 players, will receive performances in Minneapolis; Madison, Wis.; and Iowa City, Iowa, by the University of Iowa's Center for New Music.
+Daniel S. Godfrey, professor of music in the Setnor School of Music, will have his Four Dawns over Bard's Isle, a saxophone concerto with a chamber ensemble of 16 players, receive performances in April in Minneapolis; Madison, Wis.; and Iowa City, Iowa, by the University of Iowa's Center for New Music.

-Bob Halligan, instructor of music in the Setnor School of Music, performed in the concert “50 Years of the Beatles” at the Landmark Theatre in Syracuse.
-He and his band, Ceili Rain, will be performing at various venues during March and May.
+Bob Halligan, instructor of music in the Setnor School of Music, and his band, Ceili Rain, will be performing at various venues during May.
 Visit the band's web site for a full schedule.

 Allison Hinman, a first-year museum studies student in the Department of Design, presented the illustrated talk "Martha Wright and Frances Seward: Enlightened Women of Auburn" in March at the Women's Rights National Historic Park in Seneca Falls, N.Y.